-Since 2004, Exelon has pursued an environmental strategy that builds on four fundamental elements: regulatory compliance, risk management, resource stewardship and leadership.
+Exelon's environmental strategy builds on four fundamental elements: regulatory compliance, risk management, resource stewardship and leadership.
 We continuously assess our strategic options as we better understand the complex environmental, social and economic linkages that challenge our society; we adapt and refine our business strategy to build shareholder value.

 In support of the program's objectives, we have invested billions in cost-effective, clean energy projects and customer energy efficiency programs.
 Our GHG abatement efforts include:

-- Exelon joined The Climate Registry in 2011 and is Climate Registered with completed verification and posting of our 2011 and 2012 inventories within their system.
+- Exelon joined The Climate Registry in 2011 and is Climate Registered with completed verification and posting of our 2011 - 2013 inventories within their system.
 The Climate Registry establishes consistent, transparent standards for carbon footprint reporting throughout North America.

 Measuring Progress and Improvement